Thank you Newport Restoration Foundation. Your preservation grant to us will help repair the inside of the the schoolhouse!

-This horse drawn hearse originally belonged to the Christian Union Church (the building next door).
-Church records from the Board meeting of March 12, 1871 indicate that: “The board unanimously recommended that Br.
-John J. Brown purchase a hearse of Langley and Bennett at a cost of $162 provided the sum of $200 is raised.”
+Sure enough, a search of the church records showed that the church did indeed own a hearse.
+Church records from the Board meeting of March 12, 1871 indicated that: “The board unanimously recommended that Br.
+John T. Brown purchase a hearse of Langley and Bennett at a cost of $162 provided the sum of $200 is raised.”

-Later records from December 16, 1871 show that it was voted that:
+- Later records from December 16, 1871 showed that it was voted that:

 The Last Mail Wagon

 This horse drawn mail wagon dates back to 1902 when Abner P. Anthony purchased it when a post office opened at a house on the corner of Clearview Avenue and East Main Road to serve South Portsmouth.
 Abner worked for 43 years, first delivering mail by bicycle and then by horse and wagon.
 Similar wagons were used throughout Rhode Island.
 While well preserved, the paint on the mail wagon was a 21st century change.
 The dark green color visible on some interior surfaces reflects the original color.
 It was hoped that these new wagons would help improve communication and mail delivery between Rhode Island’s small villages.

 The Christian Union Church

 The church was founded in 1810 as the Christian Church of Portsmouth.
 Members met in private homes until a small meetinghouse was built in 1824 on the site of the present building.
 At that point they called themselves the Union Society to help unite rather than divide the Christian community.

 The present structure was built in 1865 at a cost of $7,000.
 At that time they returned to the name of the Christian Church of Portsmouth.
 The basic principle was that the Bible is the word of God.
 The church was not part of a denomination, but members were sent as delegates to the Rhode Island and Massachusetts Christian and Congregational Conferences.